Grafting with the Kitchener Stitch

-Before you can work the Kitchener Stitch, you need to set up for the technique.
-This requires just a few quick stitches and proper needle placement so the process of... grafting goes as smoothly as possible.
+Before you can work the Kitchener stitch, you need to set up for the technique.
+This requires just a few quick stitches and proper needle placement, so the process of grafting goes as smoothly as possible.

-- Slide the yarn needle through the first stitch on the front needle as if to purl.
+- Slide the yarn needle through the first stitch on the front knitting needle as if to purl.
 Leave the stitch on the needle and pull the yarn snug all the way through the stitch.

-- Again, do not slip the stitch off the needle but pull the yarn snug all the way through the stitch.
+Take the needle and slide it through the first stitch on the back needle as if to knit.
+Again, do not slip the stitch off the needle but pull the yarn snug all the way through the stitch.

-'Knit off' means that you slide the yarn needle into the first stitch on the front needle as if to knit.
-This time you will slip the stitch off the knitting needle and pull it tight.Continue to 4 of 7 below.
+"Knit off" means that you slide the yarn needle into the first stitch on the front needle as if to knit.
+This time you will slip the stitch off the knitting needle and pull it tight.

-- The yarn needle goes into the stitch as if to purl, and without slipping the stitch off the needle (this explains the 'on').
+- The yarn needle goes into the stitch as if to purl, and without slipping the stitch off the needle (this explains the "on").

 - Pull the yarn all the way through.

-As you might imagine by now, 'purl off' means the stitch is coming off the needle.
+"Purl off" means the stitch is coming off the needle.

 - Slide the yarn needle into the first stitch on the back needle as if to purl and slide that stitch off the needle.

-- Pull tight and you're almost done with the Kitchener Stitch process!
+- Pull tight, and you're almost done with the Kitchener stitch process.

-- Finally, slide the yarn needle into what is now the first stitch on the back needle as if to knit, leaving the stitch on the needle.
+Finally, slide the yarn needle into what is now the first stitch on the back needle as if to knit, leaving the stitch on the needle.

-- As usual, pull the yarn all the way through.
+As usual, pull the yarn all the way through.

 Finishing up Kitchener Stitch

-The previous steps took you through one round of Kitchener Stitch.
+The previous steps took you through one round of Kitchener stitch.
 Do the same thing (knit off, purl on, purl off, knit on) on each of the following stitches.
 This will get you a nice finished product that will look like a continuous piece of knitting.